Last updated on December 20th, 2022 at 04:21 pmJump to Recipe

 - If you serve these for breakfast, you could also top them with a heaping spoonful of yogurt.

 - For a sweeter dessert, add a scoop of ice cream on top.
-Our peaches and cream ice cream recipe would be perfect.

 - Make these into Halloween treats.
 Use orange food coloring gel in the glaze and decorate them with candy to make eyes, a nose, and a mouth for a sweet pumpkin fritter.